 What is E-residency in Estonia?

-Estonian E-residency offers every citizen of the world a government-issued digital identity and the opportunity to run a trusted online business, unleashing the world’s entrepreneurial potential.”
-Compelling, no?
+Estonian E-residency offers citizens of the world a government-issued digital identity and the opportunity to run a trusted online business, unleashing the world’s entrepreneurial potential.
+Compelling, right?

 E-residency is like having a completely digitalised residency, without the need to be present or ever having been to Estonia.
 Among the many benefits of the initiative are the low taxes and the unique opportunity to be able to conduct your business online.